5 stars

 NIGERIAN ENTREPRENEUR BUYS AUTO-MAINTENANCE BUSINESS IN CANADA

-Nigeria and Canada have a more contemporary immigration history, dating to the 1970s, but in that period the two countries have established a thriving and exponentially growing relationship.
+Nigeria and Canada have a more contemporary immigration history, dating to the 1970s, but in that period, the two countries have established a thriving and exponentially growing relationship.
 In the years between 2015 and 2019, the number of Nigerians becoming permanent residents in Canada more than tripled – rising from 4,090 to a high of 12,600.
-Ontario and Alberta are the most popular destinations for immigrants on business visas that are planning on relocating to Canada from Nigeria.
+Ontario and Alberta are the most popular destinations for immigrants on business visas who are planning on relocating to Canada from Nigeria.
+There are various pathways available to obtain permanent residency through business immigration, such as the Entrepreneur Program and the Start-Up Visa Program.

 “If you look at the response that people have been giving us on our Google, our Google Play or our Android Apple Store, you will see tremendous joy,” he said.